estuary/flow/site/docs/concepts/derivations.md

 Every source document is mapped to a specific register document through its extracted [shuffle key](#shuffles).

-For example, when shuffling `acmeBank/transfers` on `[/sender]` then each account ("alice", "bob", or "carol") would be allocated its own register.
+For example, when shuffling `acmeBank/transfers` on `[/sender]`, each account ("alice", "bob", or "carol") is allocated its own register.
-If you instead shuffle on `[/sender, /recipient]` then each _pair_ of accounts ("alice -> bob", "alice -> carol", "bob -> carol") would be allocated a register.
+If you instead shuffle on `[/sender, /recipient]` then each _pair_ of accounts ("alice -> bob", "alice -> carol", "bob -> carol") is allocated a register.

 Registers are best suited for relatively small, fast-changing documents that are shared within and across the transformations of a derivation.
-The number of registers indexed within a derivation may be very large, and if a register has never before been used it starts with a user-defined initial value.
+The number of registers indexed within a derivation may be very large, and if a register has never before been used, it starts with a user-defined initial value.
 From there, registers may be modified through an **update lambda**.

 :::info
-Under the hood, registers are backed by replicated, embedded RocksDB instances which co-locate with the lambda execution contexts that Flow manages.
+Under the hood, registers are backed by replicated, embedded RocksDB instances, which co-locate with the lambda execution contexts that Flow manages.
 As contexts are assigned and re-assigned, their register databases travel with them.